-Interestingly, this molecule was predicted in first looking that can penetrate the blood-brain barrier, is well absorbed in the gastrointestinal tract, and binds to some cytochrome enzymes that are not inhibited by eriocitrin.
-The original SWISSADME server printout showing these properties can be found in Appendix-5.
+Interestingly, this molecule was predicted at first to penetrate the blood-brain barrier, be well absorbed in the gastrointestinal tract, and bind to some cytochrome enzymes that are not inhibited by eriocitrin (SwissADME results for pseudoeriocitrin were shown in Appendixes).
 In the second research for the same molecule, SWISSADME webserver did not accept to predict since the molecular weight is more than 500 g/mol.
 The most significant point was seen in Figure 13 A that pseudoeriocitrin is a multiradical.
 This radical structure is also related to toxicity and binding ability.

-On the other hand, this molecule (pseudoeriocitrin) searched in ZincDatabase is not present in the database.
+However, this molecule (pseudoeriocitrin) searched in ZincDatabase is not present in the database.
 The interactions associated with pseudoeriocitrin are intended to be used in the discovery of a new anthelmintic based on its very favorable binding of free energies.

 Amić et al. (2014) showed that a new bond can be formed in the morin molecule by calculating and comparing the enthalpy that enables the conformational change required to form an intramolecular bond.
 This new conformation of morin gives the molecule the ability to increase its radical scavenging activity while making it planar.
 Morin is also a flavone, and the prospective binding results in a planar extension of the flavone core, i.e., the formation of a ring parallel to the core plane.
-This is also the case for the flavone structure in our study.
+This is the same condition as the flavone structure in our study.
 The bond formation between the flavone core and the rutinozide group increases the planar area consisting of cyclic structures.
 This allows the hydroxyl groups of the molecule to form a large number of hydrogen bonds with the protein, resulting in an increased inhibitory effect.

-Brown et al. (2000) predicted that the inhibition of isoleucyl-t-RNA synthetase could be enhanced by some modifications of the inhibitor mupirocin.
-Indeed, the new inhibitors based on modified mupirocin combined with an amino acid side chain inhibited the enzyme isoleucyl-tRNA synthetase with 10 and 12 femtomolar $K_d$ values, whereas the parent compound inhibited the same enzyme with 140 pM $K_d$ value.
-When considered as a modified form of eriocitrin in the present study, pseudoeriocitrin appears to be much more favorable than eriocitrin in terms of efficacy.
+Brown et al. (2000) predicted that some modifications of the inhibitor mupirocin could enhance the inhibition of isoleucyl-t-RNA synthetase.
+Indeed, the new inhibitors based on modified mupirocin combined with an amino acid side chain inhibited the enzyme isoleucyl-tRNA synthetase with 10 and 12 femtomolar K_d values, whereas the parent compound inhibited the same enzyme with 140 pM K_d values.
+When considered as a modified form of eriocitrin in the present study, pseudoeriocitrin appears to be much more favourable than eriocitrin in terms of efficacy.
 However, the fact that pseudoeriocitrin has a very high binding affinity for some proteins tested in this study suggests that it would be an extremely toxic molecule.

-If Pseudoeriositrin's femtomolar inhibition value is due to a chemical reason, we think that this amazing inhibition ability may be due to the following properties:
+If pseudoeriocitrin's femtomolar inhibition value is due to a chemical reason, we think that this high inhibition ability may be due to the following properties:

 - 1. The heterocyclic center structure has a planar geometry. - 2.
-The core structure of the ligand (the combined cyclic structures in the center) is wide and consists of 4 rings. - 3.
+The core structure of the ligand (the combined cyclic structures in the centre) is wide and consists of four rings. - 3.
 Side chains attached to the core have hydroxyl groups or oxygen atoms. - 4.
 Positioning of 3,4,5-trihydroxy-6-methyloxan-2-yl and 3,4-dihydroxyphenyl groups perpendicular to the core plane. - 5.
 The center of the ligand is rigid in a wide area and the side groups are connected to the heterocyclic center via sigma bonds.

-Its fact that radicalic oxygen atoms on pseudoeriocitrin are responsible for a number of hydrogen bonds, it should be researched whether normal double bonded oxygen atoms in spite of radicalic oxygen atoms could create the same inhibition effect.
+The fact that radical oxygen atoms on pseudoeriocitrin are responsible for a number of hydrogen bonds, it should be researched whether normal double-bonded oxygen atoms instead of radical oxygen atoms could create the same inhibition effect.